OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 upgrades: we have two contracts, one is the contract address that we will never change, but it just serves as a proxy to the logic contract that we can replace with new versions.

-To try the new function we've just added, open a new terminal and run:
+Since `zos` is using truffle, we can open a new terminal and run:

 ```console
 npx truffle console --network local
 ```

-and execute the following instructions:
+and execute the following instructions to try the new function we've just added:

 ```console
 truffle(local)> myContract = MyContract.at('<your-contract-address>')